- This topic has 25,959 replies, 116 voices, and was last updated 1 month ago by Keith.

 This is a reiteration of the statem

 ent John made in John 1:1a (“in the beginning was the Word”), in the Jewish language repetition of a statement serves to emphasis the point.
 For instance when Yeshua wanted to make a strong point to his listeners in He would say “I say unto you”.
 When He wanted to make the statement more emphatic he would say “verily, I say unto you”.
 But if He wanted to make it exceptionally emphatic He would say “verily, verily I say unto you” (as an aside, it’s interesting to note that this is the exact way he chose to make His statement in John 8:58!).
 So the double mention of the ho Logos existing “in the beginning” is telling.
 John really wanted to emphasis something here.
 This verse is also the third usage of the imperfect tense verb “en” (was) in the space of only two verse, with all three directly relating to the subject, the prehuman Jesus.
-So the second mention of the theme in combination with the verb “en” functions to stress John’s view of the Logos eternality VERY strongly.
+So the second mention of the theme in combination with the verb “en” functions to stress John’s view of the Logos eternality VERY strongly.3.
+Summary

 John 1:1 properly exegeted is devastating to the henotheistic notion of Yeshua preexisting as a lesser divinity, a demigod.
-Not only are they forced to contend with grammar that is problematic for them but they are also faced with a context that also undermines their perspective, context in which these sentiments are expressed:
+Not only are they forced to contend with grammar that is problematic for them but they are also faced with a context that also undermines their perspective, context in which these sentiments are expressed:- The Logos perpetually existed “in the beginning” (v1a and 2)

-• The Logos was in intimate communion with “ton Theos” (v1b)
+- The Logos was in intimate communion with “ton Theos” (v1b)

-• The Logos always was “theos” (v1c)
+- The Logos always was “theos” (v1c)

-• The Logos was Creator
+- The Logos was Creator

 It’s a formidable prospect to have to explain away even some of these assertions, but the level of difficulty is ramped-up exponentially when face with the full expression of deity applied to “ho Logos” in John 1:1c.
 In this clause the prehuman Jesus is explicitly called God (YHWH).
 This is true irrespective of whether the noun is read as being definite or qualitative.
 The qualitative position is not a refuge for t8, as this functions to impute the divine nature in it’s fullest sense to “ho Logos” (could “divine nature” be considered any other way?).
 In other words; if “theos” is qualitative then ALL the attribute and qualities of God in John 1:1b belong to the pre-incarnate Son.
 The Watchtower have long recognised the predicament t8 has placed himself in and have sought to escape the full impact of this verse by adopting a position where the predicate is said to be an indefinite semantic force with a qualitative emphasis.
 However, this does not alleviate the dilemma for them either They have to somehow explain why a lesser deity is described as perpetually existing “in the beginning” and being involved in creation in any capacity.
 The weight of scholarly opinion, the grammar (including verb tense), and the context encompassing the John 1:1c clause, all support the notion that John was presenting the prehuman Jesus as LORD (YHWH).
 This is why John 1:1 is fiercely contested in trinitarian/antitrinitarian circles.
 It’s such a powerful witness of Yeshua’s true identity, something that is simply impalitable for some.
 It’s not contested because what it conveys is ambiguous, it’s not, there is only one inescapable conclusion to draw from the language.